tanksdude/automated-reddit-video-tool-gui/README.md

 * Doxygen
 * an INI file for saving and loading settings
 * support for SSH-ing into a virtual machine (don't count on it)
-* option to embed subtitles in the videos (would anyone use it?)
+* option to embed subtitles in the videos (would anyone use it?) (supposedly needs a .mkv but it seems to work in a .mp4)
 * unit tests (GTest)
+* other font options

 ## Options that currently work

 * Image settings
 * Speech voice
+* The speech file option
 * Video container
 * Video & Audio encoders
-* The speech file option
+* Video preset
+* Audio bitrate
 * Audio-only option
 * Video replacement
-* Speech engine (Balabolka and eSpeak only, though those are the main ones)
+* Speech engine (Balabolka and eSpeak only)

 ## Options that kinda work

 * Video FPS & CRF: technically works but not the way I want
-* Video preset: works for H.264 (and H.265) but not others

 ## Options that don't work

 * Word wrap for the input comment

+## Audio-only note

+Kdenlive seems to have trouble correctly detecting the length of the .wav files produced with audio-only mode.
+Simply reload/refresh the clips (after a restart?) to fix this.

 ## Example usage